 Just like with any diet, it’s possible to get things out of balance or experience nutrient deficiencies.
 And it’s not a guarantee you’ll never get sick.Stick with your regular checkups.
 Good reports can be opportunities to highlight your diet's positive effects.

 Suddenly, when you go plant-based, everyone expects you to be a wealth of nutrition information.
 And an expert in how to cook or prepare every plant food ever.I don't recommend giving snarky answers.
-Some people generally don't know you can get protein from plants or that hyper-processed foods are bad for them.
+Some people genuinely don't know you can get protein from plants or that hyper-processed foods are bad for them.
 Consider these questions teachable moments, and be open with what you’ve learned.
 And if you don’t know the answer, don’t be afraid to say so.
 I’ve been at this for 12 years, and I’m still discovering new things!